awsdocs/amazon-rds-user-guide/doc_source/Appendix.SQLServer.Options.SSRS.md

 ## Limitations and recommendations<a name="SSRS.Limitations"></a>

 The following limitations and recommendations apply to running SSRS on RDS for SQL Server:
++ You can't use SSRS on DB instances that have read replicas\.
 + Instances must use AWS Managed Microsoft AD for SSRS web portal and web server authentication\.
 + Importing and restoring report server databases from other instances of SSRS isn't supported\.